Is there a set retirement age?

 Compulsory retirement age was 65, but now it is 70, subject to suitability and good health.
 Exceptions apply for certain occupations.

 Between 1 April 2004 and 31 December 2012

 No specific compulsory retirement age for this group.

 Minimum retirement age is 66 in line with the State Contributory Pension

 Mandatory retirement age is 70

 You can work until age 70, subject to suitability and good health.
-Pension benefits accrue on a standard basis (1 year's credit for 1 year's service up to a maximum of 40 years' service).
+Pension benefits accrue on a career-average basis, building up in each pay period based on a percentage of your pensionable remuneration.

 For jobs with a statutory retirement age